FooSoft/vfs/README.md

-Versioning File System (uninterestingly abbreviated VFS) is a simple user-space file system implemented on top of [FUSE](https://en.wikipedia.org/?title=Filesystem_in_Userspace) with the aid of [Bazil](https://bazil.org/fuse/), written in Golang.
+Versioning File System (uninterestingly abbreviated VFS) is a simple user-space file system implemented on top of [FUSE](https://en.wikipedia.org/?title=Filesystem_in_Userspace) with the aid of [Bazil](https://bazil.org/fuse/), written in Go.
 Development on this project was started as means to learn more about the way Linux handles file systems, while at the same time answering a personal need of an easy to understand, transparent versioning file system for data backup.
 Although it should not yet be considered to be production ready, VFS is already usable in its current state.

 ## Motivation ##